We are not yet accepting applications to grow hemp outdoors for the 2020 growing season.

 What is the process for becoming licensed to grow hemp in Maine?

-- Apply for a license between January 1 and April 1 of the year you wish to grow hemp.
+- Apply for a license before April 1 of the year you wish to grow hemp.

 - Departmental review and approval of application.